Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-ultraplot can succinctly create detailed geographic plots using either cartopy or basemap as "backends".
+UltraPlot can succinctly create detailed geographic plots using either cartopy or basemap as "backends".
 By default, cartopy is used, but basemap can be used by passing ``backend='basemap'`` to axes-creation commands or by setting :rcraw:`geo.backend` to ``'basemap'``.
 To create a geographic plot, simply pass the `PROJ <https://proj.org>`__